 Private Companies That Provide Support to the U.S. Military

 United States military bases in high-threat areas often become targets of attacks by terrorists and insurgent groups in the area, especially in countries like Iraq and Afghanistan.
-In some areas of these countries, insurgents are known to fire mortars and rockets at U.S. military installations on a daily basis.
+In some areas of these countries, insurgents are known to fire mortars and rockets at U.S. military installations daily.
 Local militias threaten members of the local population and their families because of the contractors’ affiliation and assistance to the United States, too.

 Local nationals who work with the U.S. Government often suffer these persistent symptoms and more: